chewyiscrunchy/chewyiscrunchy/README.md

 I'm familiar and comfortable with:
 - JavaScript and TypeScript
-- React, React Native and Vue
+- React, React Native, Next.js and Vue
 - REST API design and GraphQL
 - Continuous integration and deployment
 - Browser games and website design